Content Creator Guide

 If your story can be written sufficiently in Basic Mode, that's fine.
 Some stories cannot.

-Advanced Mode splits the single Plot field into separate fields, giving you more space and structure to provide the AI with what it needs:
+Advanced Mode splits the single Plot field into separate fields:

-When you activate Advanced Mode, whatever you've written in the Plot field automatically duplicates into both the User and AI fields as a starting point.
+When you activate Advanced Mode, whatever you have written in the Plot field automatically duplicates into both the User and AI fields as a starting point.
 You are expected to expand the AI-facing version with the additional context the AI needs.

 Think of it this way: The AI Plot is the script.
 The Guideline is the director's notes.